-Itai Gurvich is an associate professor at Cornell Tech.
+Itai Gurvich is an associate professor at Cornell Tech and a member of Cornell's Operations Research and Information Engineering Department.
 He earned a PhD from the Decision, Risk and Operations department at Columbia University’s Graduate School of Business.
 He spent 8 years teaching at the Kellogg School of Management at Northwestern University.
 His research interests include performance analysis and optimization of human-operated processing networks, the theory of stochastic-process approximation and the application of operations research and statistical tools to healthcare processes.

 Modeling Under Uncertainty